Confidence intervals for functionals in constrained inverse problems via data-adaptive sampling-based calibration: Numerical experiments

-In the following experiments, we form $68$\% confidence intervals, set $\eta = 0.01$ and compute $\gamma$ according to \Cref{lem:setting_level_parameters_and_coverage}.
+In the following experiments, we form $68$\% confidence intervals, set $\eta = 0.01$, and compute $\gamma$ according to \Cref{lem:setting_level_parameters_and_coverage}.
 We draw $10^3$ observations from each data-generating process to estimate both coverage and expected interval length for our four interval constructions and the OSB interval.
-We additionally provide $95$\% confidence intervals in the form of orange line segments to characterize statistical error for both coverage and expected length estimates.
+We also provide $95$\% confidence intervals in the form of orange line segments to characterize the statistical error for both coverage and expected length estimates.
 The coverage confidence intervals are Clopper-Pearson intervals for the success probability parameter of a binomial distribution, while the expected length confidence intervals are the average length plus/minus the appropriately scaled standard error of the mean.
+The source code to reproduce our experiments is available at \texttt{https://github.com/mcstanle/adaptive-functional-ci}.